 HD courses must examine how race, ethnicity and gender shape and determine issues such as, but not limited to, identity, power, privilege, social justice, and resistance as well as life conditions, life chances, distribution of social goods, social equality and patterns of oppression.
 Courses must include comparisons of discrimination based on race or ethnicity.

+Faculty should obtain guidance in the choice of assignments and information on evaluating diversity related content from appropriate experts.

-1.2.1 Curriculum in fulfillment of the Human Diversity in the USA (HD) GR Category must meet all of the following criteria:
+2.2.1 Curriculum in fulfillment of the Human Diversity in the USA (HD) GR Category must meet all of the following criteria: